-Overall, existing ratepayers will pay an increase on average of 2.8% in general rates plus an additional \$10 on the fixed charge.
-The additional \$10 increase in the fixed charge in the rates, equal to a further increase of 0.5% is in response to the extraordinary increase in the Solid Waste Levy announced in the 2019-20 State Budget.
-For a residential property of average value, this equates to an increase in general rates of approximately \$65 for the 2019-20 year.
+It is proposed that the overall amount existing ratepayers will pay in general rates will increase on average by 2.8%.
+For a residential property of average value, this equates to an increase in general rates of approximately \$55 for the 2019-20 year.
 Rate increases may vary from the average where there has been new development, capital improvements or other significant change to the value of the property.